magento/devdocs/_includes/contributor/rewards.md

 Magento is thankful for all contributions, and we always recognize our most active members.
 The aim is to find and recognize our top contributors according to points awarded during a given time period (monthly/quarterly/yearly).
 Contributors can earn points in numerous ways with a focus in pull requests to the backlog and special projects.

-The Community Engineering team assesses each pull request and determines the best awards for the work involved.
+The Community Engineering team assesses each Pull Request and determines the best awards for the work involved.
 Contribution Points are calculated according to the assessment results.
-Each contributor receives points after the pull request is merged.
+We award points when the PR is merged.

 ### How points are awarded
 {:.no_toc}

-Every merged PR receives one of the base achievements and potentially one or more additional achievements.
-Points will be awarded after the PR has been merged.
-Contributors and Maintainers receive the same amount of points due to the level of work completed by each person on the PR.
+Every merged PR receives one base achievement and potentially one or more additional achievements.
+These achievements are applied to PRs during review and assessment.
+Contributors and Maintainers receive points after the PR has been merged.

-Examples:
+Due to the level of work required for developing and reviewing a PR, Contributors and Maintainers receive the same amount of points.

+See the following examples for calculated reward points:

 - Contributor submits PR with complex code contributions: Improvement(base) 10 points + Complex(additional) 20 points = 30 points
 - Contributor submits PR with complex code and tests: Improvement(base) 10 points + Complex(additional) 20 points + Test coverage(additional) 10 points = 40 points